We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 This was in the context of using Syntex to perform AI-based content analysis to determine what should be archived, where, and for how long (rather than reliance on fixed attributes such as age, size, etc.).

-I’m sure we’ll hear more about this later, but in the meantime, yes, Microsoft has a new Microsoft 365 Archive capability in preview, which includes SharePoint Online archiving.
+I’m sure we’ll hear more about this later, but in the meantime, yes, Microsoft has a new Microsoft 365 Archive capability, which includes SharePoint Online archiving.

 The rest of this article looks at how Microsoft’s SharePoint Online archiving service compares and contrasts with that offered by third-party solutions.